Harry Ricardo: Car engines

 In 1904, at the end of his first year at Cambridge, Ricardo decided to enter the University Automobile Club's event, which was a competition to design a machine that could travel the furthest on 1 imperial quart (1.14 L) of petrol.
-His engine had a single cylinder, and was the heaviest entered, but his motorcycle design won the competition, having covered a distance of 40 mi.
+His engine had a single cylinder, and was the heaviest entered, but his motorcycle design won the competition by covering a distance of 40 mi.
 He was then persuaded to join Bertram Hopkinson, Professor of Mechanism and Applied Mechanics, researching engine performance.
 He graduated in 1906 and spent another year researching at Cambridge.

 Ricardo is said by Percy Kidner, then co-managing director of Vauxhall, to have had a hand in the design of the Vauxhall engine designed by Laurence Pomeroy for the RAC 2000 mi trial of 1908.

 Before graduation, Ricardo designed a two-stroke motorcycle engine to study the effect of mixture strength upon the combustion process.
 When he graduated, the small firm of Messrs Lloyd and Plaister expressed interest in making the engine.
 Ricardo produced designs for two sizes, and the smaller one sold about 50 engines until 1914, when the war halted production.

 In 1909 Ricardo designed a novel two-stroke split cycle 3.3-litre engine for his cousin Ralph Ricardo, who had established a small car manufacturing company, "Two Stroke Engine Company", at Shoreham-by-Sea.
 The engine was to be used in the Dolphin car.
 The cars were well made, but they cost more to make than the selling price.
 The company fared better making two-stroke engines for fishing boats.
 In 1911 the firm collapsed and Ralph departed for India.
 Ricardo continued to design engines for small electric lighting sets; these were produced by two companies until 1914.

 Interest in the 1909 Ricardo designed split cycle Dolphin engine continues and in 2017 Ricardo PLC formed a new consortium called Dolphin-N2 to further develop the concept.

-In 2019 Dolphin N2 was purchased by FPT Industrial who claim The Recuperated Split Cycle engine has the potential to reduce fossil fuel use by up to 30% whilst simultaneously reducing air pollutants to well below any future planned legislation.
+In 2019 Dolphin N2 was purchased by FPT Industrial, who claim the recuperated split cycle engine has the potential to reduce fossil fuel use by up to 30% whilst simultaneously reducing air pollutants to well below any future planned legislation.